cmagnoc5561/ansible-aws-create-users/README.md

 Create your groups first so you can allocate users to the respective groups and its policies.<br>

 To delete users, change the term 'present' to 'absent' in the state line.<br>

+Ansible 2.9 might have problems using dictionary variable references.
+Update to 2.10 when possible.